 INVOICE AND PAYMENT FOR PROFESSIONAL INSPECTION SERVICES

 At the time you receive the pre-inspection agreement, you will also receive an invoice for the inspection services.
 The inspection fee is due on the day of the inspection.
-Cash and personal checks are accepted and your check should be made out to AtlantiCape Inspections, LLC.
+Cash and personal checks are accepted.
+If you will not be attending, Visa/Mastercard/AMEC credit cards will be accepted.
 For information on standard fees and services, click here.